bsmi021/sticky-notes-server/README.md

 ### search-notes

 Searches for notes based on various criteria.
+Supports combined filtering by tags, conversations, and text search.

 ```json
 {